snarfblam/hasher-js/README.md

 Hasher-js is currently being developed and tested with current versions of Node and Chrome.
 One all functionality is implemented, compatability testing will be done.

-## Test Server
+## Web Page / Sever

+Hasher-js includes a page that can be used as a front-end.
+Additionally, a very simple server is included to run the page locally.

-When the `npm run build` command is run, the test server and database files are copied into the same directory as the bundle: `/dist`.
+When the `npm run build` command is run, the page, server, and database files are copied into the same directory as the bundle: `/dist`.
 Run `node index.js` from this directory to start the test server.
 Access the page at `http://localhost:8000`.

+To host the page on a web server, simply copy the contents of the `/dist` directory, omitting `/dist/index.js`.

 ## Files